West Bromwich Albion F.C.: Publications

 The club has published an official matchday programme for supporters since 1905.
 The publication was entitled Albion News for many years, but was renamed Albion from the 2002–03 season until the close season of 2013, when it was renamed back to Albion News.
 It won Premier League Programme of the Year in 2002–03 and Third Division Programme of the Year in 1991–92.
 In 2007–08, it was awarded Championship Programme of the Year by both Programme Monthly and the Football Programme Directory.
 The programme has a circulation in excess of 8,000 copies.
-The first West Bromwich Albion fanzine, Fingerpost, was published from 1983 until 1992, and was followed by several others, most notably Grorty Dick (1989–2005) and Last Train to Rolfe Street (1992–1995).
+The first West Bromwich Albion fanzine, Fingerpost, was published from 1983 until 1992, and was followed by several others, most notably Grorty Dick (1989–2005), named for a traditional Black Country casserole dish, and Last Train to Rolfe Street (1992–1995).
 Since Grorty Dick ceased publication in 2005, the club now only has one fanzine dedicated to it; 'Baggie Shorts' which is produced by the West Bromwich Albion Supporters' Club London Branch.

 "Baggies" nickname

 Baggie Bird is one of two West Bromwich Albion mascots.

+The official club mascots are named Baggie Bird and Albi; both are based on the throstle depicted on the club crest.
+In their early days West Brom were nick-named "the Throstles".

-Although known in their early days as "the Throstles", the club's more popular nickname among supporters came to be "the Baggies", a term which the club itself looked down upon for many years but later embraced.
+The club's more popular nickname among supporters came to be "the Baggies", a term which the club itself looked down upon for many years but later embraced.
 The phrase was first heard at the Hawthorns in the 1900s, but its exact origins are uncertain.
-One suggestion is that the name was bestowed on Albion supporters by their rivals at Aston Villa, because of the large baggy trousers that many Albion fans wore at work to protect themselves from molten iron in the factories and foundries of the Black Country.
-Club historian Tony Matthews, however, suggests that it derives from the "bagmen", who carried the club's matchday takings in big leather bags from the turnstiles to the cash office on the halfway line.
+Club historian Tony Matthews, suggests that it derives from the "bagmen", who carried the club's matchday takings in big leather bags from the turnstiles to the cash office on the halfway line.
+One suggestion was that the name was bestowed on Albion supporters by their rivals at Aston Villa, because of the large baggy trousers that many Albion fans wore at work to protect themselves from molten iron in the factories and foundries of the Black Country.
 Other theories relate to the baggy shorts worn by various players during the club's early years.
-The official club mascots are named Baggie Bird and Albi; both are based on the throstle depicted on the club crest.